Huimin1/Copernicus/README.md

-This repository is used to store the files for the presentation of the Copernicus class.
+This repository is used to store the files for the presentation of the Copernicus course.
 The files can be devided into 2 parts, one part for the Po Plain model, the other part for the small box model.

 For the box domain model: